jquintus/RP2040_Buttons/README.md

 This is the project site for a custom keyboard with 8 arcade style buttons and a volume knob based off of Adafruit's feather boards.

-This is a continuation of my [MakerCamp2024ArcadeButtons](https://github.com/jquintus/MakerCamp2024ArcadeButtons) proejct.
+This is a continuation of my [MakerCamp2024ArcadeButtons](https://github.com/jquintus/MakerCamp2024ArcadeButtons) and [buttonMaster](https://github.com/jquintus/buttonMaster)projects.

+The Maker Camp project was completed and delivered so that code is complete and will not change.
+The buttonMaster project was a great learning experience.
+For one thing, I've learned that I actually do not want the keyboard to be Bluetooth.
+My setup has changed and it's no longer required and adds complexity (charging and connectivity).

 # Hardware and Software dependencies